Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

+To find a uniformly valid small volume approximation of $E_\infty^s$, we shall first develop a new framework for the full Cartesian multipole expansions of the scattering amplitudes.
+We start with the following formula from \eqref{eq:intrepes}, by the Taylor expansion of $e^{-i\ww\h{x}\dd y}$ and the change of variable $y = \d \w{y}$,

 which is used in physics \cite{jackson1999classical,evlyukhin2016optical} as a starting point for deriving the classical multipole moment expansion; see \eqref{eq:multiradiation2} below.
-Nevertheless, as pointed out in \cite{jackson1999classical}, to arrive at \eqref{eq:multiradiation2}, one needs different calculation techniques to disentangle the electric and magnetic multipole fields from each term in the expansion \eqref{eq:cartesp}, and the details and technicalities involved become increasingly prohibitive when the order $n$ increases.
-Instead, we take a different approach for the multipole moment expansion, motivated by the Helmholtz decomposition \eqref{eq:helmddifree}, and along with the help of the following formulae.
-The big advantage of this approach is that it can handle all the orders in a unified manner. \begin{lemma} For $\vp \in H_0(\ccurl ,B)$, we have
+However, as pointed out in \cite{jackson1999classical}, to arrive at \eqref{eq:multiradiation2} from \eqref{eq:cartesp}, one needs different calculation techniques to disentangle the electric and magnetic multipole fields from each term in the expansion \eqref{eq:cartesp}, and the details and technicalities involved become increasingly prohibitive when the order $n$ increases.
+Instead, we take a different approach for the multipole moment expansion, with the help of the Helmholtz decomposition \eqref{eq:helmddifree} and Lemma \ref{lem:forappall} below, the advantage of which is that it can handle all the orders in a unified manner.